Dancing on My Own: Critical reception

+On the other hand, both Noiseys Grace Medford and Dazeds Jake Hall wrote lengthy editorials harshly comparing Scott's cover to Robyn's original.
+The Guardians Alexis Petridis likewise felt his cover "gormlessly sandblasted away the original's emotional complexity – a very realistic mix of despair, steely determination and euphoria – in favour of mournful bloke-at-a-piano emoting" and Pitchforks Jayson Greene also found it "dubious" and "weepy" in comparison to Robyn's.

-Tiësto's remix of Calum's cover also had a polarized reception.
-USA Todays Bryan Kalbrosky dismissed it outright as "inferior", arguing there was simply "no reason to listen" to it "so long as Robyn’s [original] exists" while We Rave Yous Petar Lazarevic appreciated Tiësto "slowly envelope[d]" yet still left "plenty of room" for Calum's vocals, building "the presence of the glossy guitar riffs in the drop" which evoked "the lazy and comfortable feelings that accompany the early hours of the morning after a fantastic night".
+Tiësto's remix of Scott's cover also had a polarized reception.
+USA Todays Bryan Kalbrosky dismissed it outright as "inferior", arguing there was simply "no reason to listen" to it "so long as Robyn’s [original] exists" while We Rave Yous Petar Lazarevic appreciated how Tiësto "slowly envelope[d]" yet still left "plenty of room" for Scott's vocals, building "the presence of the glossy guitar riffs in the drop" which evoked "the lazy and comfortable feelings that accompany the early hours of the morning after a fantastic night".

 In March 2018, Scott revisited the mixed reactions to his version.
 He said that those complaining he had ruined Robyn's song were counterbalanced by positive responses, for instance one person that had "just written to me and said that they've come out to their family because of my interpretation".
 He said he "didn't change the pronouns of the song" because he wanted the interpretation to always come from a "gay man's perspective".
 He said the gay community have thanked him repeatedly for the song, saying "how much it means to them that they have a voice in music."